N-Nitrosodimethylamine: Chemistry

-The mechanism of its carcinogenicity involves metabolic activation steps resulting in the formation of methyldiazonium, an alkylating agent.
+The mechanism of its carcinogenicity involves metabolic activation steps resulting in the formation of methyldiazonium, an alkylating agent:

-Metabolic activation of NDMA relevant to its cancer-causation.
+NDMA reacts as a N-methyl formimine source with Lawesson's reagent (giving a compound with a C-N-P-S- ring).

 As a poison

 Several incidents in which NDMA was used intentionally to poison another person have garnered media attention.

 In 1978, a teacher in Ulm, Germany, was sentenced to life in prison for trying to murder his wife by poisoning jam with NDMA and feeding it to her.
 Both the wife and the teacher later died from liver failure.
 That same year, Steven Roy Harper spiked lemonade with NDMA at the Johnson family home in Omaha, Nebraska.
 The incident resulted in the deaths of 30-year-old Duane Johnson and 11-month-old Chad Shelton.
 For his crime, Harper was sentenced to death, but committed suicide in prison before his execution could be carried out.

 In the 2013 Fudan poisoning case, Huang Yang, a postgraduate medical student at Fudan University, was the victim of a poisoning in Shanghai, China.
 Huang was poisoned by his roommate Lin Senhao, who had placed NDMA into the water cooler in their dormitory.
 Lin claimed that he only did this as an April Fool's joke.
 He received a death sentence, and was executed in 2015.

 In 2018, NDMA was used in an attempted poisoning at Queen's University in Kingston, Canada.